Food, Drink & Hospitality Food, hospitality and tourism

 Sponsoring overseas workers

-The Skilled Worker visa general salary threshold is 38,700 pounds, increasing to 41,700 pounds from 22 July 2025.
+The Skilled Worker visa general salary threshold is 41,700 pounds (since 22 July 2025, when it increased from 38,700 pounds).
 This is significantly above typical front-of-house hospitality wages, which limits the roles that can be filled through the sponsored worker route.
-Chef roles at RQF Level 3 and above may qualify under the occupation-specific salary rates, but most hospitality positions do not meet the threshold.
+Since 22 July 2025 the skills threshold has also risen to RQF Level 6 (degree level), so chef and other RQF Level 3-5 roles can generally only be sponsored if they appear on the interim Temporary Shortage List - check the current list before recruiting, as it is time-limited and under review.
+Most hospitality positions do not meet the threshold.

 If you rely on overseas workers, ensure your right to work checking process is robust, as immigration enforcement in hospitality is intensive and ongoing.